 Two simple words changed the course of Stuart’s life: talent and potential.
 After nervously sitting out most of a high school speech competition, these encouraging words from one of the judges inspired Stuart to overcome his fears.
 With tireless dedication, he graduated as a New Jersey state finalist in Impromptu Speaking, and found a new passion for helping others discover their own authentic expression.

 He brought that passion to a 13-year career in Client Relationship Management on Wall Street, guiding decision-makers at Fortune 500 companies across various industries, including media, technology, and pharmaceuticals.
 He also built the catering business for an internationally-renowned restaurant in Manhattan, and has worked for many years as an actor in award-winning film, television, theater, and commercials.
 His credits include Bull (CBS), TURN: Washington’s Spies (AMC), and the voiceover for an Emmy Award-winning PBS promo.
 Stuart is also the co-founder of Morning Dove Films, a production studio whose recent comedy White Alligator screened across the globe and earned an award at the Bled Film Festival in Slovenia.
 In addition to his day-to-day work, Stuart has been a communications coach since 2005.

 The same dedication that’s carried Stuart through his career has resulted in several impressive personal accomplishments, too.
 He spent seven years volunteering as a tutor with the Jewish Child Care Association of New York and was named the 2013 Mentor of the Year by The Mentoring Partnership of New York.
-And if you ever invite him to a dinner party, you might learn that he’s been vegan for over eight years, is fluent in Spanish, and holds a Black Belt in Japanese Karate.
+And if you ever invite him to a dinner party, you might learn that he’s been vegan for over a decade, is fluent in Spanish, and holds a Black Belt in Japanese Karate.